 In a way he carried a piece of Ghana to China to make himself comfortable which is quite respectable.
 However, this took a lot of time and effort.
 When introducing anything new there will definitely be some push back especially if it’s culture.

-‘Over time people came to admire and even want to learn my type of dance and I used afro-dance as a channel to change the perception the Chinese have about Africans.’
+‘Over time people came to admire and even want to learn my type of dance and I used Afro-dance as a channel to change the perception the Chinese have about Africans.’

 He used dance as a way to show the people in his environment that Africans have the energy and talent to create something complex and exciting.
-It was his way of showing his environment and the world at large, that Ghana has so much to offer the world.
+It was his way of showing his China and the world at large, that Ghana has so much to offer to the world.
 This is so powerful and is an inspiration to not just dancers but others trying to pave their way in any field outside their home country.

 What inspired you to become a dancer?